mzia-CH/Styleguides/perl/perlpod.md

 - **Consistency:** Standard structure makes it easier to write and read.
 - **Integration:** Embed directly into Perl modules and scripts, keeping documentation close to the code.
 - **Portability:** `Pod`-formatted documentation can be transformed into multiple formats, making it easy to distribute.
-- **Standardization:** New developers familiar with Perl will already recognize `Pod` syntax, reducing the learning curve.
+- **Standardization:** New developers familiar with Perl will already recognise `Pod` syntax, reducing the learning curve.

 ---